Most Frequently Asked Questions of the McHenry County Recorder’s Office

 At this time no municipality in McHenry County charges a separate transfer tax.

-Property Assessment information, can be found on the County Assessor’s web page.
+Property Assessment information, can be found on the County Assessor’s page.

-Tax bill information, can be found on the County Treasurer's Web page.
+Tax bill information, can be found on the County Treasurer's site.